elleem/reading-notes/401/reading04.md

    `assert reverse_lines(simple_file) == ['cba\n', 'fed\n', 'ihg\n', 'lkj\n']`

 Set the fixture's scope to be module, it will be available throughout your tests, but only execute only a single time.

+If you fixture uses 'yield' instead of 'return', pytest understands that the post yield code is for tearing down objects and connections.

+Module scope?
+Pytest will wiat until all functions in the scope have finished before tearing it down.

+#### Coverage

+Yes, I did wonder about this in assignment 2.

+The tests I am running are checking for the conditions I have specified and it was hard to understand how to test for unexpected conditions.

+Use pytest-cov and invoke with `--cov`

+You'll get a coverage report for every part of the python library your program used, so you should specify which programs you want to test.

+Then turn the report into something human readable, such as HTML.

+That will create a directory, called htmlcov and you can open the index.html file using your browser to see a web-based report of the coverage gaps.